Nargeshdb/Inference-Artifact/README.md

 # Artifact for "Inference of Resource Management Specifications" (OOPSLA 2023)

 This README.md file provides information about the artifact for "Inference of Resource Management Specifications."
-The artifact includes the implementation of the tool called "Resource Leak Inference" (TODO(MS): Is this how we refer to the Java implementation of inference somewhere?) and the case study programs used in the experiments described in section 5 of the paper.
-(TODO(MS): should we say this document / Docker container contains only the Java implementation?)
+The artifact includes the implementation of our inference algorithm and the case study programs used in the experiments described in section 5 of the paper.
+This document contains the instruction to reproduce numbers reported for the Java implementation.

 TODO(MS): be clear about which version of the paper this artifact validates, if needed.
 (I'm not sure if we need to submit a version of the paper with the artifact or not.)